Hurricane Fiona rips through powerless Puerto Rico

 The storm was forecast to pummel cities and towns along Puerto Rico’s southern coast that have not yet fully recovered from a string of strong earthquakes starting in late 2019.

-Puerto Rico’s power grid was razed by Hurricane Maria and remains frail, with reconstruction starting only recently.
-Outages are a daily occurrence.
+She said she is also worried about whether the public transportation she relies on to get to her job at a public relations agency will be operating by the time she has to go back to the office.

+“But I know that I’m privileged compared with other families who are practically losing their homes because they are under water,” she said.

 In the southwest town of El Combate, hotel co-owner Tomás Rivera said he was prepared but worried about the “enormous” amount of rain he expected.
-He noted that a nearby wildlife refuge was eerily quiet.
+He noted that a nearby wildlife refuge was eerily quiet before the storm hit.

 “There are thousands of birds here, and they are nowhere to be seen,” he said.
 “Even the birds have realized what is coming, and they’re preparing.”